csi4999-panic-button/panic-button/documentation/user-stories.md

 - As a student, I can see the number of recent panic button clicks by students
 - As a student, I can “unclick” my panic button when a point is clarified
 - As a student, I can vote for questions asked by other students
+- As a student, I can ask questions privately to the teacher and TA
 - As a teacher, I can create classes
 - As a teacher, I can create teaching assistant accounts
 - As a teacher, I can lock the system so that it cannot be used by students in my class temporarily or indefinitely